Ethical culture as a foundation for value creation

 strategic priorities for strengthening the ethical culture, governance and leadership

-concrete objectives over several years - consider using sub objectives per theme
+concrete objectives over several years - consider using sub-objectives (e.g. leadership, governance, skills)

 roles and responsibilities of leadership including integrity functions and essential governance bodies